docker/docs/docker-for-mac/mutagen.md

 ## Bypassing a two-way sync for a volume

 By default, if a directory has two-way sync enabled, then shared volumes will use the sync.
-However, if you want to *avoid* using a two-way file synchronization, choose one of the following volume sharing options:

-- `:consistent`: this will bypass both the file caching and the two-way sync.
+However, if you want to *avoid* using a two-way file synchronization, use `:consistent`: this will bypass both file caching and the two-way sync.
+This is backwards compatible with previous Docker versions.
-- `:cached`: this will bypass the two-way sync but still uses the file caching.

-Note that these options are backwards compatible with older Docker versions.
-Any existing projects using `:delegated` to enable file caching can be safely changed to use `:cached` without loss of performance.

 ## Avoiding synchronizing a subdirectory from a container to the host